elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The primary purpose of JS functions is to avoid code duplication.</div><br />
   <div><strong>Technical Response:</strong> The primary purpose of functions is to avoid code duplication.
-If we ever need to change the message or the way it gets shown, it is enough to modify the code in one place based on the function which outputs it.<br />
+If we ever need to change the message or the way it displays, it is enough to modify the code in one place based on the function which outputs it.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />